Giraffes Can't Dance Animals Giraffes Can't Dance Animals

 SCHOOL GROUP MATINEES

-Complete a School Group Reservation Form online to request your tickets.
-Student Group orders will receive confirmation by way of email invoice from the PACE Center Box Office.
-For questions or seating availability, please call the Box Office at 303.805.6800.
+Once your field trip has been approved by your principal, complete a School Group Request Form online.
+School group orders will receive confirmation by way of email invoice from the PACE Center Box Office.
+For questions or seating availability, please call the Box Office at 303.805.6800. *The School Group Request Form will be available August 5, 2024.

 PAYMENTS

-School Group tickets are only $10 and one complimentary chaperone ticket is available for every ten tickets purchased (up to ten chaperone tickets per school group).
+School group tickets are $10 (unless noted otherwise) and one complimentary chaperone ticket is available for every ten tickets purchased (up to ten chaperone tickets per school group).
+School groups must consist of ten or more students in order to qualify for the discounted rate of $10 tickets.
 Payment is due 30 days in advanced of the performance.
 You may adjust your student counts up to your balance due date.
 Payments can be made by credit over the phone at 303.805.6800 or by mailing a check to:

 PACE Center c/o Education